jns-w/devsite/data/articles/nothing-to-do.md

 ## Key Interactions
 Nothing To Do incorporates several intuitive interactions to streamline task management:

+**Press button to create new tasks:** A simple button press will initiate the creation of a new task, keeping the interface clutter-free.

-Swiping for Task Completion: Users can swipe left or right on a task to mark it as complete, providing a natural and satisfying gesture.
+**Swiping for Task Completion:** Users can swipe right on a task to mark it as complete, providing a natural and satisfying gesture.

-Hold to Edit Tasks: Holding down on a task will reveal the edit option, allowing users to modify task details seamlessly.
+**Hold to Edit Tasks:** Holding down on a task will reveal the edit option, allowing users to modify task details seamlessly.
 Press to Create New Tasks: A simple button press will initiate the creation of a new task, keeping the interface clutter-free.

-Hold to Edit Lists: Users can hold down on the list button to access options for managing and organizing their to-do lists.
+**Hold button to Edit Lists:** Users can hold down on the list button to access options for managing and organizing their to-do lists.

 Thank you for reading!
 Do check out my next project, [Blocks](/article/blocks), a real-time time tracker that is synced across devices.